ptbravoplatoon/assessment-4/README.md

 # Assessment 4: Django
 - **Craigslist Jr**

-## Important Grading Information
-- Make sure you read the [Assessment-4 Grading Rubric](https://docs.google.com/spreadsheets/d/11bCD5tstmbPhq8eqQD6NswuFOhiBLEBZv56ujREpPtQ/edit?usp=sharing).
-  - Django Front-End (50%)
-  - Django Back-End (40%)
-  - Code Style (10%)
-- This assessment is worth 15% of your final grade.
-You need to get a 75% or better to pass.
-(You must pass all assessments in order to graduate Code Platoon's program.)
-- If you fail the assessment, you have can retake it once to improve your score.
-For this assessment...
-  - 5% penalty: If you complete and submit the retake within **one week** of receiving your grade.
-  - 10% penalty: If you complete and submit the retake afterwards.

 ## Rules / Process
-- This test is fully open notes and open Google, but is not to be completed with the help of other students/individuals
+- This test is fully open notes and open internet, but is not to be completed with the help of other students/individuals
-- Do not open a pull request against this repository.
-We will evaluate your code individually with you.
+- Do not open a pull request until Saturday at 8am.

 ## Requirements
 - This assessment must be completed using Django.
 - You may use either SQLite3 or PostgreSQL for your database.
 (SQLite3 preferred)
+- You can use either class or functional views

 ## Challenge
 Everyone loves going on Craigslist to find interesting people and interesting items.
 The joy of Craigslist is that it doesn't upgrade itself to stay up to date with the times - it's the same old Craigslist that everyone knows and loves.
 The core schema has also remained relatively unchanged over the years.
 Today, you will build a basic Craigslist CRUD app with nested routes.
 We will call this site: Craigslist Junior.